-We emphasize that we view the proposed testing program as an interim step, rather than a long-term solution to the challenges confronting the island.
-Other options will likely become available in the short-to mid-term that may supplant the approach recommended herein.
+We emphasize further that we view the proposed testing program as an interim step, rather than a long-term solution to the challenges confronting the island.
+Other options will likely become available in the short- to mid-term that may supplant the approach recommended herein.
 Importantly, however, the data gained by implementing this program is likely to be valuable for future decision-making.
 Specifically, the quantitative data on the prevalence of transmissible SARS-Cov-2 among arriving travelers will be generated by proposed testing program, information that is fundamental to future decision-making regarding how best to keep the island safe.

-A final point is that the model introduced herein is "flexible" in the sense that it can be applied to predict the risk associated different testing and quarantine options.
+A final point is that the model introduced herein is "flexible" in the sense that it can be applied to predict the risk associated with different testing and quarantine options.
 Thus, while the power of this model is illustrated by predicting the risk associated leaving quarantine after 7 days when viral testing is performed on Days 1 and 6 after arrival, it can also be used to assess the risk associated with testing on earlier or later days.
 Thus, we view the model as a flexible 'risk assessment tool' for future decision-making.
-While participation in this testing program is strictly voluntary, we believe it will be viewed favorably by most incoming travelers when compared to the alternative (mandatory 14-day quarantine).
+We anticipate that this approach will be viewed favorably by most incoming travelers when compared to a mandatory 14-day quarantine.